On Changes in Bone Shape in Transfeminine Individuals Under Gender-Affirming Hormone Therapy

 To date there have been two studies that I am aware of that look at body composition changes beyond changes in fat/muscle composition or external factors like waist–hip ratio (WHR) which I will review here.

-Preservation of Volumetric Bone Density and Geometry in Transwomen During Cross-Sex Hormonal Therapy: A Prospective Observational Study (T’Sjoen, 2014)
+Van Caenegem et al. (2014) - Preservation of Volumetric Bone Density and Geometry in Transwomen During Cross-Sex Hormonal Therapy: A Prospective Observational Study

-This study, a component of the ENIGI initiative investigated a wide variety of body composition changes in a controlled cohort of 49 transfeminine individuals with a mean age of 33 (±12) with a minimum of 17 and a maximum of 67 years before starting GAHT with 1 and 2 year follow ups and compared them to a cohort of age matched cis men.
-The HRT regimen used here was standardized at 4mg estradiol valerate daily orally (or 100mcg transdermal estradiol if over 45) with 50mg cyproterone acetate/
+This study, a component of the European Network for the Investigation of Gender Incongruence (ENIGI) initiative (Kreukels et al., 2012) investigated a wide variety of body composition changes in a controlled cohort of 49 transfeminine individuals with a mean age of 33 (± 12) years with a minimum of 17 and a maximum of 67 years before starting GAHT with 1 and 2 year follow ups and compared them to a cohort of age matched cis men.
+The GAHT regimen used here was standardized at 4 mg estradiol valerate daily orally (or 100 μg transdermal estradiol if over 45) with 50 mg cyproterone acetate.

 However, despite this lack of change in total hip bone area – there were significant changes in WHR.